IcodeNet/angular2-webpack-typescript-exercises/steps/step2-directives-components-composition/excersise-directives-components-composition.md

 `<app>Loading...</app>` is the host element of our application.

 In order to promote encapsulation and composition we have decided to split our application in to descrete parts of functionality.

 ## Background

 Our `App` will have a header that will be shared among views.
 In `src/app/components/app-header/app-header.ts` you can find the `AppHeaderComponent`.

-Import that component and use it `App`'s template.
+Import that component and use it inside `App`'s template.
+Think that `<App>` is composed by different parts.
+One of them is `<AppHeaderComponent>`

-Remember that `AppHeaderComponent` will be used by our `App` component so it needs to be added to the `directives` dependencies of it.
+Since `AppHeaderComponent` will be used by our `App` component so it needs to be added to the `directives`
+dependencies of it that is specified using the `App` components decorator.

 ## Tasks